Dogs in Badlands National Park: Where Bison, Badlands, and Good Boys Collide

 South Unit Visitor Center

-White River Visitor Center is the visitor center in the south unit where you can get your National Park passport stamped and look at educational displays about the Lakota tribes in the area.
-The visitor center is located on the Pine Ridge Reservation.
+The White River Visitor Center in the South Unit is a great stop for getting your National Park passport stamped and exploring educational displays about the Lakota tribes of the area.
+Located on the Pine Ridge Reservation, the visitor center does not allow pets inside.

 North Unit Visitor Center